Sobdev/sobdev/README.md

 # Hello World!
 I'm Adrian 👨‍💻

-I am a `Full Stack Developer` from Poland based in Madrid, passionate about continuous learning, self-taught, and the creation of innovative solutions with a background and degrees in Marketing and Sales Management.
+A `Full Stack Developer` from Poland based in Madrid, passionate about continuous learning, self-taught, and the creation of innovative solutions with a background and degrees in Marketing and Sales Management.
 Specializing in modern web applications, I always seek to improve my skills and explore new technologies, looking for the best ways to do things.
 Graduate from IronHack Madrid.

 ### 📩 Contact